bleutzinn/grav-plugin-add-page-by-form/README.md

 Using this plugin requires:

-- a normal page containing a Grav Form with a unique name that starts with "addpage";
+- a normal page containing a Grav Form with a unique name that starts with "add_page";
 - optionally, but required for usefulness, one or two blocks of extra page frontmatter variables in that page being:
 	-  a 'pageconfig' block with variables that are used in the new page creation process;
 	-  a 'pagefrontmatter' block with variables that are passed on to the new page frontmatter and can be processed by Twig along the way.